-World War I was not “the war to end all wars.”
+World War I was not, as it’s commonly known, “the war to end all wars.”
 It was just the beginning of the kind of modern mass violence that would come to define the 20th century.
 For the first time, the armies of Europe used such tools of slaughter as the flamethrower, poison gas, the tank, and war planes.
-But the image that haunts more WW1 photos than any other is the trenches.
+But the image that most often haunts World War I photos is that of soldiers in the trenches.

 When World War I broke out, trench warfare wasn't new.
 It had been around since the time of the Roman legions, when soldiers routinely dug pits around temporary camps as a defense against midnight attacks.
 It had been used, too, in later conflicts, including the Napoleonic Wars and the American Civil War.